-- The Sustainable Future Research Network at the UniBas coordinates interdisciplinary research in the field of sustainability.
+- The Sustainable Future Research Network at the UniBas coordinates interdisciplinary research in the field • of sustainability.
 However, PH is not a designated research field yet.
-The Swiss TPH conducts research in several topics related to PH. - Recommendations: The MFac should facilitate transdisciplinary research projects on PH and offer master/doctoral thesis on the topic.
+The Swiss TPH conducts research in several topics related to PH.
+At the MFac, Master thesis can be conducted in PH. - Recommendations: The MFac should facilitate transdisciplinary research projects on PH.
 The MFac should continue hosting yearly events (e.g. conference or symposium) related to PH in collaboration with other Swiss faculties, affiliated hospitals or organisations.